- How to apply

 Am I eligible to apply?

-To be eligible for a traineeship you must:
+To be eligible to apply for a traineeship you must:

-- be without vocational education and training (VET) or tertiary qualifications;
+- Without vocational education and training (VET) (higher than Certificate III), or tertiary qualifications

-- not have completed a traineeship within the SA public sector previously or one hosted by the public sector;
+- Have not completed a traineeship within the SA public sector previously, or one hosted by the SA public sector

-- not have accepted a Targeted Voluntary Separation Package within the last three years; and
+- Not taken a Termination Voluntary Separation Package within the last 3 years

-- not currently be a SA public sector employee.
+- Not currently a SA public sector employee

 How do I apply?